anushkavirgaonkar/anushkavirgaonkar.github.io/about.md

 layout: page
 ---

-<p>I am a software engineer who has an interest in the fields of cyber security, computer networking, operating systems and database management systems.
+<p><center>I am a software engineer who has an interest in the fields of cyber security, computer networking, operating systems and database management systems.
 Being a cyber security enthusiast, I have introduced and organized a cyber security and ethical hacking event 'Lakshya', in PICT InC'19.
 It has developed my leadership, public speaking and management skills.
-I love to explore the field of computer science and aspire to contribute towards it.</p>
+I love to explore the field of computer science and aspire to contribute towards it.</center></p>

 <h2>Skills</h2>